OBSERVABILITY PLATFORM

 SLO details

-Your SLO details are a high-level view of your overall SLO health.
-This section indicates whether your SLO is within objective, or breaching its target.
+The SLO details section provides a high-level view of the SLO’s overall health, and indicates whether your SLO is meeting its objective or has breached its target.

-• Availability target: The SLO definition, defined during creation or editing.
+• Availability target: The SLO’s currently defined objective.

-• Actual: The actual value of the metric.
+• Actual: The metric’s value over the SLO’s defined time window.

 SLI breakdown

-• Errors by endpoint: An overview of endpoints, broken out by individual endpoint.
+• Errors by endpoint: A visualization of the SLI’s error or success query, broken out by individual endpoints.

 Change events